haythemtimoumi/haythemtimoumi/README.md

 Here are some of the projects I've been working on:

-- **Flutter E-Commerce App**: A fully functional e-commerce app with a clean UI and state management using Provider.
+- **Flutter Education App**: A fully functional education app with a clean UI and state management using Provider.
 - **Node.js REST API**: A scalable backend for a task management system with JWT authentication.
 - **Symfony Web Portal**: A web portal for managing user data and interactions, built with Symfony and Twig.
 - **Spring Boot Microservices**: A set of microservices for a booking system, integrated with Docker for deployment.